AnirbitGhosh/L4-Project/timelog.md

 ## 19 Feb 2023
 - *7 hours* : Complete first part of survival evaluation - Disseration section 6.2.2 how effective were our chosen image-based features as survival model covariates?
 - *2 hours* : plot CI graphs, caclulate metric scores for Cox model evaluation results
+## 20 Feb 2023 - 23 Feb 2023
+- *10 hours* : Complete evaluation and discussion sections
+- Supervisor Meeting (22-02-2023):
+  - Discuss cross validation evaluation of survival results
+  - Discuss dataset size effect on survival results
+  - Discuss RMSE + SD evaluation on survival results
+  - Agree to finish evaluation and submit for first feedback

+## Week 20
+## 24 Feb 2023 - 2 March 2023:
+- *10 hours* : Complete conclusion, future work.
+Make changes based on feedback received on first part of dissertation upto evaluation.
+- Supervisor meeting (01-03-2023): Discuss feedback from the first half of the dissertation.
+Agree most changes are minor and looks very good.
+Change citation format to harvard.
+Add footnotes to some references.
+Agree to create an appendix to show result visualizations.
+Agree to move all code snippets to appendix to keep under 40 pages.
+Discuss validity of survival results and agree a conclusion of WSIs being inviable in predicting survival times is appropriate.
+Try find some literature to support it.

+## Week 21
+## 3 March 2023 - 9 March 2023:
+- *7 hours*: Complete appendix with images and results, finish conclusion with a citation of a work that had exact same conclusion as us (Wetsttein et al. 2019).
+Work on remaining feedback and finalize dissertation.
+- Supervisor meeting (08-03-2023): Discuss getting feedback on evaluation and conclusion next week.
+Agree appendix is appropriate and conclusion with the cited work is good.
+Discuss cleaning up the code base and getting ready for submission.

+## Week 22
+## 10 March 2023 - 16 March 2023:
+- *5 hours* - Clean up code base and make all python scripts executable with command line arguments rather than being notebooks.
+Add README and Manual files.
+Create submission style directory with proper organization.
+- *5 hours* - Receive complete feedback from supervisor, and work on making final fixes to dissertation.
+- Supervisor meeting (15-03-2023): Discuss final feedback and agree to finish dissertation and code base completion by this weekend for submission.
+Discuss video presentation and agree basic summary of the project with emphasis on results is appropriate for research based projects.